 In the same section, you'll find a Preferences panel, useful to determine some default behaviors when changing preset and regarding playback modes.

-- this Instrument requires the FULL RETAIL VERSION OF KONTAKT, the free Kontakt Player will run this Instrument only in demo mode for a few minutes.
+- this Instrument requires the FULL RETAIL VERSION OF KONTAKT 5.5.2 or higher, the free Kontakt Player will run this Instrument in demo mode ONLY for a few minutes.

 - this Instrument may be acquired only in downloadable format, download size is about 1 Gigabyte, so expect longer download times on slower connections

 964 MB (lossless compressed) library size, 6517 samples